Peanhua/StructureSaverWeb/documentation/setup.md

 CERT_KEY=/etc/mycertkey.pem
 ```

-If the defaults are fine, you don't need the ".env" file.
+If the defaults are fine, you don't need to define the environment variables or the ".env" file.

 ## Installing dependencies